Netanel-M/subliminal-minimal-gui/README.md

 ##ToDo,

-download subtitles for a list of movies choose from different subtitle options in addition to downloading a the best fit tab views for the different modes while still keeping the interface as simple as possible.
+- download subtitles for a list of movies
+- choose from different subtitle options in addition to downloading the best fit
+- tab views for the different modes while still keeping the interface as simple as possible.

 *Do not! use the debian package system for subliminal.
 It seems the debian package currently is too old a version for this app. this application only works with subliminal from pypi ; pip install subliminal*